 - Data is traffic, and some traffic is heavier on the “road” than others…so if everyone in the family is watching Netflix or Showmax, then that means your network is FULL of video content.
 This will affect everyone connected, and only the newest and best technology will allow for separate users and separate data streams.

 - All wireless access points have an advertised range (which is often over-stated).
 The more expensive access points often have better ranges and the cheaper, or sometimes ‘free’ access points which new subscribers often get are worse.
 Sometimes, even though you have one or two bars of signal on your device, it still isn’t strong enough to transmit data when, for example, you are video streaming.

 With these points in mind, it might well be worth giving your home Wi-Fi setup (and your array of devices) a closer look.

 In our view, the best solution to better wireless is to either have multiple wireless Access Points (APs) to distribute your wireless signal in such a manner that the signal has as little impeding it as possible on its way to and from the devices it connects to – or to invest in a top quality (and much stronger) wireless access point than the one you currently use.

-If you opt for the former, these AP’s must be connected to each other by a cable to ensure the maximum speeds are reaching it, prior to that same signal being sent on (in radio waves), which is the “wireless” we’ve all come to rely on.
+If you opt for the former, these APs must be connected to each other by a cable to ensure the maximum speeds are reaching it, prior to that same signal being sent on (in radio waves) – which is the “wireless” we’ve all come to rely on.

-|Apartment or small office +/-200m2||A strong Access Point with multiple antennas||Mu-MIMO
+|Apartment or small office +/-200m2||A stronger Access Point/Router||+/-R2,000 for the device|

 |Home or apartment of +/-400m2